dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/interface/drawingstyle.md

 ## Built-in DrawingStyles

   The SDK comes with 8 default Drawing styles.
-Their style definition are listed below
+Their style definitions are listed below

   ```javascript
   // DrawingStyle 1